sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/authentication/jwt-auth.md

 show_feedback: true
 ---

-You may want to protect your [APIs](../../../concepts/api.md)  or [Services](../../../concepts/service.md) by using API authentication.
+You may want to protect your [routes](../../../concepts/route.md)  or [services](../../../concepts/service.md) by using API authentication.
 With the authentication requirement, API7 Cloud will only forward API requests with valid authentication credentials.
 Other requests (without credentials or with a wrong one) will be rejected and get a `401 Unauthorized` response.

 JWT Auth is an API authentication method that requires API clients to provide a valid [JSON Web Token](https://jwt.io/) in a request header, cookie or query string.

 This guide will introduce using JWT Auth to protect your APIs when using API7 Cloud.
-You can also safeguard Services as long as you configure the Service's authentication plugin (instead of a specific API).
+You can also safeguard services as long as you configure the Service's authentication plugin (instead of a specific route).

 :::important